 - What is the environmental and labor law enforcement like in those countries?

-- Are the methods used in manufacturing conflict with the environmental and social goals of your company?
+- Do the manufacturing methods conflict with the environmental, social and ethical goals of your company?

 2. Discuss and consult with your suppliers and other companies operating in your industry

-If your suppliers are working with customers who already have a code of conduct in place, it will be useful to have terminology and organization as consistent as possible, where appropriate.
+If your suppliers are working with customers that already have a code of conduct in place, it is helpful to use consistent terminology and processes.

-3. Seek out examples of supplier code of conducts based on industry initiatives or standards
+3. Seek out examples based on industry initiatives or standards

-Your industry may have one or more initiatives to create a common set of supplier conduct standards, and will publish example code of conduct you can use as a model.
-Examples include Ethical Trading Initiative, fair labor association workplace and Electronic Industry Citizenship Coalition.
+Many industries and socially responsible companies already have initiatives in place to create a common set of standards around supplier codes of conduct that you can use to model your own practices.
+Examples include the Ethical Trading Initiative, Fair Labor Association and Electronic Industry Citizen Coalition.

 International Labor and Environmental Standards

-Important standards found in many supplier code of conducts are set from the following international environmental and labor standards.
-A company may choose to use these standard as guidelines in their supplier code of conduct or ensure that the factories of their suppliers adhere to these specific standards.
+The following international environmental and labor standards have set the standard for many supplier codes of conduct.
+A company may choose to use these standards as guidelines in their own supplier code of conduct to ensure that their suppliers adhere to these specific standards:

 Environmental and social standards

-- ISO 14000 : ISO 14000 is a set of international voluntary standards and guidelines regarding environmental management systems, eco labeling, environmental auditing, environmental performance evaluation, environmental aspects in product standards, and life cycle assessments.
+- ISO 14000 : A set of international voluntary standards and guidelines regarding environmental management systems, eco labeling, environmental auditing, environmental performance evaluation, environmental aspects in product standards and life cycle assessments

-- SA 8000 : SA 8000 is an international standard to ensure good working conditions that covers topics such as: preventing child labor and forced labor, workplace safety and health, freedom of association and right to collective bargaining, anti-discrimination, discipline, remuneration, working hours, and HR management systems.
+- SA 8000: An international standard to ensure good working conditions, prevent child and forced labor, workplace safety and health, freedom of association, right to collective bargaining, anti-discrimination, discipline, remuneration, working hours and human resources management systems.

-Monitoring your company’s supplier code of conduct usually involves a multi-stakeholder initiative that will include many elements such as:
+Monitoring your company’s supplier code of conduct is a multi-stakeholder initiative that should include:

-- New tools for understanding supplier performance on the topics addressed (e.g. corporate responsibility and business conduct).
-These may include assessments and ratings such as EcoVadis provides, audits
+- New tools for understanding supplier performance on the topics addressed.
+These may include assessments and ratings such as those provided by EcoVadis.

-- New processes in procurement and supply chain management to integrate these code of conduct performance measurements into procurement decisions.
-These might include SRM or supplier information systems that can track which suppliers have agreed and signed the Supplier code of conduct.
+- New processes in procurement and supply chain management to integrate these measurements into procurement decisions.

-- Commercial enforcement mechanisms such as contract clauses, RFI/RFX rules etc. or eligibility for rewards programs such as “preferred supplier” or “key supplier” status programs or other incentives.
+- Commercial enforcement mechanisms such as contract clauses and eligibility for rewards incentives such as “preferred supplier” or “key supplier” status programs.